Year 10 and Year 11 students at Bedales School.

 Dependent on the subject in question, all subjects incorporate a mixture of continuous, formative, and summative assessment.

 No resits are available to students.
-In cases of student illness and absence during assessments, the school follows JCQ’s regulations for accredited qualifications.
+In cases of student illness and absence during assessments, the school follows its special consideration procedures, which in line with JCQ guidelines involves calculating z-scores for missed work.

 Students receive 140 hours of teaching for each BAC subject.